sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 }
 ```

-And configure the identity provider to pass the email address as the `nameId`.
+And configure the identity provider to pass the email address as the `nameID`.

 ### Bitbucket Server Authorization